shuozhixu/Modelling_2024/README.md

 #### Warren-Cowley (WC) parameter

 First, calculate the radial distribution functions (RDF) for random MoNbTa.
 To do that, run a LAMMPS simulation with three files `data.MoNbTa_random`, `CrMoNbTaVW_Xu2022.eam.alloy`, and `lmp_mdmc.in`.
+The second file can be found in [another GitHub repository](https://github.com/shuozhixu/CMS_2022).
 The last file is from the `MoNbTa/csro/` directory in this GitHub repository and should be modified as follows:

 - Lines 3 and 4.
 Change the two large numbers to zero
 - Linne 25.
 Change the data file name to `data.MoNbTa_random`